vfsc2018/eks-workshop/amplify/content/serverless-python/cleanups/_index.md

 You'll be asked:

 ```
-Are you sure you want to delete: url-shortener (y/n)?
+Are you sure you want to delete: sls-api (y/n)?
 ```

 Hit `y` and you'll see your stack being destroyed.